AnvaKondak/rails_recipe_hub/README.md

 # Overview
 Recipe Hub is a <b>Ruby on Rails</b> application with <b>SQLite3</b> database, useful for creating and sharing recipes.
 Users have the option to mark their recipes public for other users to view, or store them privately in their recipe diary.
-Using Active Storage for file uploads.
-Lazy loading images for better performance. <br>
+Using Active Storage for file uploads.<br>

 # Getting started <br>
 To get the Rails server running locally: <br>